apify/actor-whitepaper/README.md

 ## Development

-High-level overview how to build new actors.
+TODO: Write a high-level overview how to build new actors.

 ### Local development